maureen-treacy/new-album-release-tracker/README.md

 #Mistakes
-1. Removing one instance of duplicate entries for saved albums.
-Pull took out all the instances of a specific album but we only wanted to remove one
+1. With the $push operator, the user could add the same album to their saved albums multiple times.
+We change this to the $addToSet operator which only allowed it to push if there was no other instances of it

 # Project | New Album Tracker